bwt2/keep-alive-ros2/README.md

 ## About
+ROS 2 snippet, requests estop service if listener doesn't receive any topic updates from talker after a certain timeout.
 Beta test for keep-alive estop mechanism for SIRI.

 ## Manual setup
 Assuming `ros-humble-desktop` is installed, run: